 Step 1: Hold down CTRL while selecting all the objects that you want to include in a group.

 Step 2: Right-click the objects > Group > Group.
 Alternatively, click the Format tab > Group > Group or the Home tab > Arrange > Group.

 The selected objects are grouped.
 A single box with resizing handles appears around the entire group.

 At the same time, in the Timeline pane, all the child objects’ time bars are merged into the only time bar of the group.
 The Selection pane lists all the child objects under and at the next indent level compared to their group.
 Click the +/- button to expand or collapse these child objects.

-Step 3: Rename the group to make it easier to find and work with.
+Step 3: Rename the group to easily find and work with it.
 Click the Properties pane > Interactivity > General or go to the Selection pane.